Ventus Machina

 Icon: more arrow

-The members of Ventus Machina are:
+The Members of Ventus Machina are:

-Neil Bishop, bassoon – originally from St. John’s, Newfoundland and now residing in Saint John, Neil is a dedicated bassoonist and teacher with Sistema NB and the New Brunswick Youth Orchestra faculty.
-He currently serves as Secretary for the Council of Canadian Bassoonists, a Canadian registered charity.
+Neil Bishop, bassoon – Originally from St. John's, Newfoundland, and now residing in Saint John, Neil is a dedicated bassoonist and teacher with Sistema NB and the New Brunswick Youth Orchestra faculty.
+Hecurrently serves as Secretary for the Council of Canadian Bassoonists, a Canadian registered charity.

 Karin Aurell